 On January 1, 2015, we entered into an office space sublease agreement with MLV.
-Pursuant to the lease, as amended, we currently lease an approximately 1,450 square foot facility in Northville, Michigan for a fixed rental fee of \$2,250 per month, plus monthly cleaning fees.
-The current lease expires on September 30, 2015.
-Dr. Bisgaier, our Chief Scientific Officer and Chairman of our board of directors, and Mr. Lowenschuss, our Chief Legal Officer, Secretary and director, are members of MLV.
+Pursuant to the lease, as amended, we currently lease an approximately 1,450 square foot facility in Northville, Michigan for a fixed rental fee of \$2,500 per month, plus monthly cleaning fees.
+The current lease expires on December 31, 2016.
+Dr. Bisgaier, our Chief Scientific Officer, Chairman of our board of directors and co-founder, and Mr. Lowenschuss, our Chief Legal Officer, Secretary and co-founder, are members of MLV.
+Dr. Bisgaier and Mr. Lowenschuss are also both beneficial owners of more than 5% of our capital stock.